LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 export default router;
 ```

 Now we have implemented all authentication scaffolding by ourselves.
-Time to add login page in the next lesson.
+Time to add a login page in the next lesson.